Beilinson/nx-codeowners-plugin/nx-codeowners-plugin/README.md

 ## Sync Workspace CODEOWNERS

-Compile all the Project-level `CODEOWNERS` file to a single root `CODEOWNERS` file to be used by your given `Git` implementation (github, gitlab, bitbucket).
-The generator respects your existing base CODEOWNERS file, appending the project CODEOWNERS content to the end.
+Compile all the Project-level `CODEOWNERS` file to a single root `CODEOWNERS` file.
+The generator respects your existing base `CODEOWNERS` file, appending the project `CODEOWNERS` content to the end.

 It is also recommended to setup as a [Global Sync Generator](https://nx.dev/concepts/sync-generators#global-sync-generators) and run `nx sync` as a git hook.